keu/docs/astro/cli-release-notes.md

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.

+## v1.2.0

+Release date: February 25, 2022

+## New `astrocloud deployment logs` Command to display logs from your Astro deployments

+For users who would like to use the CLI to observe their deployments.
+Users can supply the command log level flags such as warn, error, and info to filter their deployment’s logs.

+## New `astrocloud deployment create/delete` Commands to create and delete Astro deployments

+These commands are for users who wish to manage Astro deployments from the CLI.
+Users can supply the command an array of flags to create custom deployments.
+Deployment create flags include Deployment name, description, cluster-id, runtime-version, scheduler-au, scheduler-replicas, and worker-au.

+## Deployment level API keys for the `astrocloud deploy command` to use the Astro CLI during CI/CD

+The Astro CLI can now be supplied Deployment level API keys through OS environment variables `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
+This enable users to automate deployment of their DAG code with the Astro CLI and dramatically clean up their CI/CD pipelines.

+## New `astrocloud dev pytest` Command and Pytest Deploy flag to make testing your DAGs and custom python code easier

+Users can now run custom pytests on their code with `dev pytest`.
+This commands with spin up a python environment that includes your DAG code, requirements, and runtime image.
+The web server and scheduler is not created so the command only takes a few seconds to run.
+Running `astrocloud dev init` will now create a `tests` directory and example Pytests.
+Pytests that are run using `astrocloud dev pytest` must be located in this directory.
+Users can use a new Pytest flag with `astrocloud deploy` to test their DAG code during a deploy.
+These new features will make running Pytests much more convenient.

 ## v1.1.0

 Release date: February 17, 2022